The Potential of Native in 2016: 3 Insights From Last Year

 Mobile used to be a distinct category that marketers would consider alone.
-But with the mass proliferation of smartphones, Facebook’s mobile first approach and the likes of Apple Pay taking mobile functionality into the real world, mobile is fast becoming the centre of everything electronic.
+But with the mass proliferation of smartphones, Facebook’s mobile-first approach and the likes of Apple Pay taking mobile functionality into the real world, mobile is fast becoming the center of everything electronic.

 So to help you think about the future of mobile native advertising in this new world, we’ve examined three campaigns from 2015 that could give you an idea of what’s coming next.
 Moving into new platforms, into the real world and out of what is traditionally known as mobile advertising, these campaigns show how native approaches offer the optimal solution in making the most of mobile’s increasing dominance.

 Youtube presents a great opportunity for product marketers on mobile, particularly as over half of its traffic now comes from mobile devices according to ReelSEO.
 By finding the right Youtube channel, or individual Youtuber, with the right audience, you can use their natural enthusiasm and reach within the increasingly mobile-focused platform to advertise your products or services.

 Zoella’s stationary haul video is a great example of this.
 As a YouTuber with over 8m subscribers, she talks generally about how going back to school is a drag and why she finds stationary useful.
 It’s honest, it’s genuine and it feels friendly.

 She then segues into a discussion about particular stationery that solves the problem.
 This is where the native advertising kicks in.
 Clearly mentioning that she is working with Paperchase and Papersource, Zoella carries on chatting about the topic in the same manner as before but with their products to the fore.

 Feeling totally natural and approachable, this advert works because it fits the content type, the creator’s personality, and the audience.
 And this is one of the many reasons why Youtube is going to be huge for advertisers working on mobile in the future.